ciel9/Areo/README.md

 # Areo.
-merupakan aplikasi berbasis mobile dengan platform  android menggunakan bahasa pemograman Java untuk back end, XML untuk front end, dan Firebase untuk penyimpanan data.
-Aplikasi ini berguna untuk pemesanan tiket travel / event secara online.
+is a mobile-based application with the android platform using the Java programming language for the back end, XML for the front end, and Firebase for data storage.
+This application is useful for booking travel / event tickets online.